seemslikeali/yxefoodbank/readme.txt

 Shaheq Shakeel

-To run web server on Mac Os:
-from root project directory in terminal write
+To run web server on Mac Os you will need virtual environment for python (venv): from root project directory in terminal write
     cd venvosx
     source ./bin/activate